 The proposal seeks to activate the use of outdoor spaces exploiting the pleasant climatic conditions of Bangalore.
 These major open spaces are oriented towards the big trees existing beside the drain to allow the adjacent landscape to merge.
 The open spaces by the drain will be used for social gatherings and for pleasant human interaction.
 These open spaces will serve the purpose of a climatic moderator, able to react to the annual variations in temperature, creating natural fresh air flows and sheltering biodiversity.

-In this proposed composition, the void has the same importance as the built up.
-The alternation of patios, terraces and balconies, create an inner network of green spaces, defining an inner landscape keen to merge with the natural outside.
 Architects: Aétrangère Location: Bangalore, India Associated Arch.: Karun Kumbera Architects and Urbanists; Mehdi Boulkroun Architect Project Leader: Mario Caceres Team: Mario Caceres, Architect and Urban Planner; Karun Kumbera, Architect and Urban Planner; Mehdi Boulkroun Architect Consultants: Climate Miles, for CO² footprint Type: Open International Ideas Competition Client: Bangalore International Centre Scope: Architectural, Urban and Landscape Concept Design Program: Exhibition space, public space, library, parking, lecture hall, documentation center, guest, restaurant, café accommodation, library, garden, terrace Site Area: 21,441 sq ft Project Area: 26,500 sq ft Project Year: 2012